 The PA child custody lawyers at Schwartz, Fox & Saltzman, LLC have over 40 years of combined experience helping clients arrive at the custody arrangements they need and deserve.
 Call us today for help with your child custody case.

-Shared Legal Custody in PA, Defined
+Definition of Shared Legal Custody in PA

 In Pennsylvania, the term “shared legal custody” is a type of child custody arrangement in which both parents have the right and responsibility to make major decisions for their child or children equally.
 Shared legal custody may also be called “joint legal custody.”

-In a shared legal custody scenario, parents must work together to co-parent their children and either agree or compromise on issues that arise such as school choice, religious upbringing, and medical and dental care.
+In a shared legal custody scenario, parents must work together to co-parent their children and either agree or compromise on issues that arise, such as school choice, religious upbringing, and medical and dental care.
 Parents who have shared legal custody may also have shared physical custody, but not necessarily.

 Physical custody is what it sounds like – physical possession of the children themselves.
 Shared physical custody ensures that children have frequent and continuing contact, including physical access, to both parents.
 Most often this means that both parents have equal or close to equal time with their child.
 For example, parents with shared physical custody may alternate weeks with the child or split weeks and alternate weekends.